redrocket-ctf/redrocket_blog/README.md

 The blog is now saved in the \_site directory.

 Copy it to the website with: `scp -r _site/* root@redrocket.club:/var/www/blog.redrocket.club/`

 Or: `rsync -ru _site/* root@redrocket.club:/var/www/blog.redrocket.club/`

+# View Live
+IF you want to see live changes locally to review your writeup, you can do a (once):

+`docker run --name red_blog_live -p 4000:4000 -v "$PWD":/usr/src/app -w /usr/src/app ruby:2.5-buster bash -c "gem install bundler jekyll && bundle install && bundle exec jekyll serve --host 0.0.0.0"`

+then start the container with `docker start -a red_blog_live`.

+You can now watch the blog at `http://localhost:4000`.
+Changes on files will be tracked and updated live.